Background

 the project they have found an alternative location.

-plans to go back to all of the enquirers as well as increase its marketing output to secure
+plans to go back to all of the enquirers as well as increase its marketing output to secure this last operator.

 #WoodberryDown #CommunitySpace #BlockD #Hartingtons #Hackney #WoodberryDownRegeneration #CommunityHub #WDCO #NorthLondon #LocalFirst